neat/adaptive/core

 DEFAULT_MIN_MUTATION_RATE

-Default lower clamp for per-genome adaptive mutation rates.
+Default lower clamp applied to per-genome adaptive mutation rate evolution.

 DEFAULT_MUTATION_AMOUNT

-Default mutation amount when genome value is missing.
+Default mutation amount applied when a genome's target value is missing or not set.

 DEFAULT_MUTATION_AMOUNT_SIGMA